Your Antifreeze/Coolant Questions Answered

 Does Antifreeze Do Anything Else?

 Yes!
 Besides cooling your car’s engine and keeping it from freezing, antifreeze acts as a liquid that resists corrosion, whereas pure water would corrode engine parts and not properly lubricate the moving water pump.
 That’s why you should always use the mixture recommended in your manual, and why it’s important to keep the coolant at optimal levels.

 The Car Is Losing Antifreeze?
 Is There a Leak?

 There are many reasons a vehicle could lose antifreeze, including overflow and evaporation if a cap is loose.
-If you lose a steady amount of coolant regularly and you can predict about how much you need each time you check your vehicle, then you probably have a leak and are not experiencing typical coolant loss.
+If you continue to lose a steady amount of coolant, check carefully around the engine compartment for drips and leaks, and find the front of the water pump to check if the water pump itself is leaking.
 If you want to find where you’re leaking from, a drop cloth under the vehicle can help pinpoint the leak because it will show a stain where the antifreeze drips.
 If no leak is found, this is normally a sign of a head gasket leak that could be leaking coolant into either the combustion chamber or into the oil itself.
 Either way, the system should be properly pressure-tested and checked for leaks, and a head gasket / internal leak.